hello-robot/stretch_tutorials/example_5.md

 		"""
 		print_states function to deal with the incoming JointState messages.
 		:param self: The self reference.
-		:param joints: A list of joint names.
+		:param joints: A list of string values of joint names.
 		"""
 		joint_positions = []
     for joint in joints: